ngoldbaum/ngoldbaum.github.io/content/posts/dynamic-programming.md

     return TABLE[amount, denominations]
 ```

-If I had to guess, there's probably a fancier version that can compute the
+I suspect that there's probably a fancier version that can compute the
 result with constant memory like the Fibonacci case we discussed above.

 ## Futher Reading